Wandalen/wTools/module/core/data_fmt/docs/builder/002_tree_builder.md

 Pre/post conditions enforced at construction time:

 - **Intermediate nodes**: every non-terminal path element that does not already exist is created as a directory node with no data payload.
 Callers cannot produce a tree with missing interior nodes.
 - **Leaf placement**: the final element of each `insert()` path is always a leaf carrying the inserted data value.
-A path with zero elements panics.
+A path with zero elements — or containing only empty-string components — is silently ignored: `insert()` returns the builder unchanged, no panic.
 - **Type uniformity**: all leaf nodes carry the same data type.
 Mixed-type trees are not possible — the type is fixed at builder construction.
 - **Batch equivalence**: `from_items( items, path_fn, data_fn )` produces the same tree as calling `insert()` for each item individually with the extracted path and data.